Regulations on children's television programming in the United States

-The E/I regulations had a major impact on U.S. television; the syndication market was bolstered by demand for compliant educational programming, while the Saturday morning cartoon blocks traditionally aired by major networks began to increase their focus on educational programming.
-This factor, however, alongside the growth of platforms not subject to the rules, such as cable channels (including Cartoon Network, Disney Channel and Nickelodeon) and, later, streaming services, contributed to an overall decline in broadcast television airings of non-educational children's programming.
-In the 2010s, the major commercial networks began to use factual and reality-style programming—declared as targeting teenagers—to meet their E/I obligations, as they are not subject to the same restrictions on advertising as programs targeting children 12 and under.
+The regulations had a major impact on American television; there was an increased demand for compliant educational programming on the syndication market, while the Saturday-morning blocks traditionally aired by major networks began to increase their focus on educational programming.
+This factor, however, alongside the growth of platforms not subject to the regulations—such as children's cable channels and, later, internet video and streaming services—contributed to an overall decline in broadcast television airings of non-educational children's programming (such as cartoons).
+In the 2010s, the major networks gradually shifted to using factual and reality-style programs—declared as targeting teenagers—to fulfill their E/I obligations, since they are not subject to the same restrictions on advertising as programs targeting children 12 and under.
+ABC, CBS, NBC, The CW and Telemundo all entered into agreements with Hearst Media Production Group (formerly Litton Entertainment) to program their E/I blocks, while Fox reached a similar agreement with Steve Rotfeld Productions.

 The educational programming regulations have faced a mixed reception from the industry.
 There have historically been concerns over whether these mandates constitute a violation of broadcasters' rights to free speech.
 The FCC's initial regulations faced criticism for being too broad in its definition of children's educational programming, with stations attempting to classify various non-educational programs as containing educational elements.
-The amount of network television programming considered "highly educational" decreased after the implementation of the CTA, with the allowance for programming dealing with social issues (as opposed to programming dealing in traditional academic fields) having been cited as a factor.
+The amount of network television programming considered "highly educational" decreased after the implementation of the CTA, with the allowance for programming dealing with social issues (as opposed to programming dealing in traditional academic subjects) having been cited as a factor.
 The regulations were described by then-FCC commissioner Michael O'Rielly as "onerous" and outdated due to the cable and new media platforms that have emerged since their introduction, which led to changes in 2019 to provide more flexibility in compliance.